 - The batter should be thick and creamy.

 - Grease and flour a 7-inch cake pan.
 (Find out how to grease and flour a cake pan.)

 - Evenly pour the batter into the cake pan.

-- Use a spatula to gently smooth out the batter and make sure it’s evenly spread.
+- Use a spatula to gently smooth the batter and ensure it’s evenly spread.